girisha591/Fish-Weight/README.md

 # Fish-Weight
-Estimating the weight of different fish species using multiple linear regression
+Estimating the weight of different fish species using multiple linear regression model